Foreign relations of Niue: History

 The Repertory of Practice of United Nations Organs records that in 1988 "New Zealand stated ... that its future participation in international agreements would no longer extend to ...
 Niue".
 Niue was granted membership of UNESCO in 1993 and the World Health Organization in 1994.
 Also in 1994, the United Nations Secretariat "recognized the full treaty-making capacity ... of Niue".

-New Zealand retains a constitutional link with Niue in relation to citizenship, with people from Niue being citizens of New Zealand.

-Niue conducts bilateral relations with other countries and interacts with the international community as an independent state.

-Despite self-rule, New Zealand manages its defence and foreign affairs on Niue's request.
-Like the Cook Islands, however, Niue has begun to establish formal diplomatic relations with sovereign states. with Niue.
-China's ambassador to New Zealand, Zhang Limin, is accredited to Niue, and became the first Chinese ambassador to present his credentials there in October 2008.

 Diplomatic relations

-The following countries have established formal diplomatic relations with Niue.
+List of countries with which Niue maintains diplomatic relations: